Across the entirety of the Southern United States, there is nothing that is as much of a staple as cornbread is.

 As cornbread ages, it will begin to dry out and there will come a point when the cornbread will be too dry to practically try and revive and remoisten it.

-With that being said, there are some things to consider to try and preserve what moisture you can within the cornbread.
-For instance, most people tend to reheat cornbread when planning on eating it again, as cornbread is significantly better when it is warmed up.
+Many people tend to reheat cornbread when planning on eating it again, as cornbread is significantly better when it is warmed up.
+What’s the quickest way?
+That’s right.
+The microwave.

 Most people will quickly warm their cornbread in the microwave, which is notorious for taking the moisture out of the bread and leaving you with a dry carcass of what used to be good cornbread.

-When microwaving the cornbread, you will want to make sure that you put a paper towel on top of the cornbread.
+To prevent that, you should put a paper towel on top of the cornbread.
 This ensures that the steam that the cornbread will release is trapped by that paper towel, and because the towel is right on top of the cornbread, it will naturally reabsorb some of that moisture back into it.

-If you are heating the bread up in the oven, remember to cover it with tin foil for similar reasons.
+If you are heating the bread in the oven, cover it with tin foil for similar reasons.
 Doing this ensures that the top of the bread doesn’t overcook, which would lead to drying the bread out.

-It doesn’t do as good a job of allowing the bread to reabsorb lost moisture from the steam, but at the same time, the environment of an oven doesn’t allow for the same loss of moisture as a microwave does, meaning that these two methods equal each other out when you do them the right way.
+It doesn’t do as good a job of allowing the bread to reabsorb lost moisture from the steam, but the environment of an oven doesn’t allow for the same loss of moisture as a microwave does.

 Finally, when the cornbread is done cooking, you will want to put some butter on top of it.
 The butter will not only help to enhance the flavor, as cornbread always goes well with a little bit of a buttery taste to it, but it will also help to reintroduce some fat and moisture into the cornbread.